 I Involve as many of the sales team as possible to create what is truly best practice based on what is already proven to work.

 An effective sales process is customer-focused, milestone centric, simple and documented on one page.

 Step Four - KPI's and Sales Systems to Measure Against

-Step Five - Develop Effective Sales Management
+Step Five - Develop Effective Sales Managers

 Step Six - Recruit the Right People

 The best way to ensure you hire the right people is to use a recruitment strategy that employs science and process for maximum effect.

 Step Seven - Sales Mindset

-being effective.
-While they are common, especially in sales teams that struggle to hit their targets, they can be overcome.
-These barriers include:
+Several psychological barriers can hold a salesperson back and prevent them from being productive.
+While they are common, especially in sales teams that struggle to hit their targets, they can hold teams back considerably.